Collaboration as a Service (CaaS)

 Now that we have established the importance of teamwork, let’s look at what teams need to succeed.
 While individuals with complementary skills are an obvious requirement, it’s equally necessary that they be able to communicate with each other, efficiently and effectively.
 With organizations spread across the globe, this communication has to necessarily transcend geographical distances.
 And the best way to achieve this is on the cloud.

 This has given rise to the concept of the collaboration cloud, an environment where participants can effectively build, deliver, use and enhance communications using cloud-based technologies.
-Drawing strong parallels with SaaS, PaaS and IaaS, the three layers of the cloud pyramid (See: Cloud Computing For Dummies: SaaS, PaaS, IaaS And All That Was), this can be viewed as offering Collaboration as a Service (CaaS).
+Drawing strong parallels with SaaS, PaaS and IaaS, the three layers of the cloud pyramid, this can be viewed as offering Collaboration as a Service (CaaS).